mcekwonu/ExtensysPlots/README.md

 The ```Originpro``` style:

 ## Help and Contribution
 Please feel free to contribute to the OriginproPlot repo!
-For example, it would be good to add new styles for different journals.
 Before starting a new style or making any changes, please create an issue through the GitHub issue tracker.
 That way we can discuss if the changes are necessary and the best approach.

 If you need any help with OriginproPlot, please first check the FAQ and search through the previous GitHub issues.
 If you can't find an answer, create a new issue through the GitHub issue tracker.